-We further understand that the below designated group spokesperson is authorized to sign the Conservation Practice Contract and shall do the negotiating with the organization.
+We further understand that the below designated group spokesperson is authorized to sign the Conservation Practice Contract\ and shall do the negotiating with the organization.
 Prior to the approval of this application the spokesperson shall prepare a division of payments schedule agreed to by the undersigned and attach the plan to this form.

-Group Spokesperson address city/state/zip code

-Group member address city/state/zip code

-Group member address city/state/zip code

-Group member address city/state/zip code

-Group member address city/state/zip code

-Group member address city/state/zip code
+address city/state/zip code

-Group member address city/state/zip code
+address city/state/zip code

-Group member address city/state/zip code
+address address address address address address address city/state/zip code address city/state/zip code

-Attach this form to Conservation Practice Contract
+\Attach this form to Conservation Practice Contract